 Sourdough, dark chocolate and raspberry trifle

-- 2 tablespoons vanilla bean powder or extract
+- 2 tablespoons vanilla extract or vanilla bean powder

 Dark chocolate custard